 - Toiyabe National Forest.
 A five year permit for skiing, backpacking and mountaineering.

 - Sequoia National Forest.
 A renewable one year permit for the Needles climbing area of Southern California.
 SMC is the only permitted guide service here.

 - BLM Bishop area office for backpacking, rock climbing and mountain biking.

 Future Growth Opportunities

 To date SMC has focused upon bringing visitors to the area to partake in programs.
 This has been very successful.
 But there also exists a wide open opportunity to cater programs for visitors who are already here.
 The Eastern Sierra has become very popular over the last few years with visitors from all over the world and there is a dearth of programs that show them the Sierra Nevada and local recreational opportunities.
-This would involve 1-2 day trips rather than the 3023 day trips that SMC has developed to this date.
+This would involve 1 to 2 day trips rather than the 3 to 26 day trips that SMC has developed to this date.
 SMC already has permits that allow for guided mountain biking and fat biking trips locally ranging from half day to over night in length.
 These opportunities have been under utilized.
 SMC already has a companion website www.sierraadventurecenter.com that offers these opportunities but the potential here has yet to be realized and capitalized upon.